graphql-aspnet/graphql-aspnet.github.io/docs/reference/how-it-works.md

 sidebar_label: How it Works
 ---

 > This document is a high level overview how GraphQL ASP.NET ultimately generates a response to a query with some insight into core details.
-Its assumes a working knowledge of both ASP.NET MVC and GraphQL.
+Its assumes a working knowledge of both ASP.NET and the GraphQL specification.
 If you are only interested in the "how to" for using the library, feel free to skip this.

 ## Schema Generation